Shantanu2004Saharan/PersonalAIs/README.md

 # PersonalAIs - AI-Powered Music Recommender

 Welcome to **PersonalAIs** — your intelligent music companion.
-Simply tell the app your mood, activity, or vibe, and it will recommend **personalized playlists** curated just for you.
+Simply tell the app your mood, activity, or vibe, and it wil recommend **personalized playlists** curated just for you.
 You can also **create playlists directly on your Spotify account**.

 ---